Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 The enemy will shoot at the player, so it has to have an impact on the player when he or she is hit.

 We will add a `hp` and `idDead` fields to the `Player.cs` class.
 This will allow us to make the player lose health when hit by an enemy projectile.
-This re;oval will be handled by a `RemoveHp` function.
+This removal will be handled by a `RemoveHp` function.

 ```csharp
 internal class Player : Entity